SANJEEDA786/SWM/README.md

 # SWM
 1st repositry
-Hello this is the line I have added to check commit working.
+Hello this is the line I have added to check commit is working or not.
 #this is a heading.
 **this must be bold**
 *this is italic*